mdekrey/GraphLinqQL/docs-src/tutorial-1/readme.md

 > API-Driven development is important for quality APIs.
 Thinking about how your
 > end-user developers will invoke the API is much more important than making the
 > implementation easy, because your end-users are often customers!
-Even when
+Even when API
-> they aren't directly paying for your API, having a schema separate from the
+> consumers are internal to your company, having a schema separate from the code
-> code makes it easier to maintain, easier to prevent breaking changes, and more
+> makes it easier to maintain, easier to prevent breaking changes, and more
 > straightforward to document - or even rewrite if you want to change your
 > underlying implementation, such as changes from domain objects to accessing EF
 > Core directly!